lodan-elmugamer/Protalyze/README.md

 # Protalyze

 A web-based protein sequence analysis platform that lets users search, align, and analyse protein families across taxonomic groups.
+This was built as a university coursework project and ran on a university server during the course.
+The live version is no longer available, but will be soon.

 ## What it does